cicsdev/cics-async-api-redbooks/web-banking/README.md

 how the CICS asynchronous API in CICS TS V5.4 can provide robust, responsive applications.

 ## Set Up

 ### COBOL Programs and their Resource Definitions
-The source code in folder web-banking-homepage tracks the changes made as the Rebooks publication progresses.
+The source code in folder web-banking-homepage tracks the changes made as the Redbooks publication progresses.
 Use the tags to identify the level of the application at a particular point in the examples history.